jannnnnnnnnn/delivery-app2020/README.md

 - Have data entities (embedded and referenced)
 - CRUD Application
 - Be deployed online
-- Project length: 4 Days
+- Project duration: 4 Days
+- Project Team: Solo Member

 **_2. User stories_** <a name="stories"></a>